-Our biller business provides electronic billing and payment services to companies that deliver substantial volumes of bills to their customer base, such as utilities, telephone and cable companies, and insurance providers, enabling our biller clients to reduce costs, collect payments faster, and provide customers flexible, easy-to-use ways to view and pay their bills.
+Our biller business provides expedited bill payment processing and electronic bill distribution services to companies that deliver substantial volumes of bills to their customer base.
 We believe that consumers will continue to shift their financial transactions from traditional, paper-based methods to electronic methods if they have easy-to-access, easy-to-use, secure and cost-effective methods of receiving and paying their bills electronically.
-Consumers use our electronic billing and payment systems by viewing or paying a bill through a financial institution's bill pay application, use of a biller's website, mobile application or automated phone system, www.mycheckfree.com or by paying in person at one of our 25,000 nationwide walk-in payment locations at retail stores operated by our partners.
-These diverse services allow our clients' customers to view and pay bills wherever, whenever and however they feel most comfortable.
+Consumers access our electronic billing and payment systems by accessing a financial institution's or a biller's webpage, via www.mycheckfree.com or by using an application on a mobile device.
+Additionally, consumers can make bill payments, including emergency or expedited payments, via the Internet or phone or at our nationwide walk-in bill payment locations.
+These diverse services allow customers of our clients to pay bills wherever, whenever and however they feel most comfortable.
 Furthermore, because our biller clients are able to receive all of these services from us, we can eliminate the operational complexity and expense of supporting multiple vendor systems or in-house developed systems.
+Our electronic biller services business also offers a host of club management and electronic financial transaction services within the health and fitness industry.